Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The wind forced me to paddle on one side for long stretches which was awfully tiring, but needs must.

-We made camp around 16:30 on the US side of Ottertrack, shortly after the portage from Knife Lake.
-The US campsites are notably more used and have obnoxious/aggressive chipmunks.

 Tomorrow, we turn north into a bay of Ottertrack that I've never seen.
 THen we head into Jasper and further north into Quetico.